CyberMonitor/orquestra-docs/v1/content/quantum-engine/components.md

 ### Overview
 Components represent reusable bits used within a step of a workflow.
 Each component is versioned, stored external to Orquestra and treated as the source of truth.
 When a workflow step begins Orquestra `get` each component and ensures it is placed into the runtime environment.

-Once a component is placed into the runtime environment, the bits are then available to the task within `/app/qeruntime/task`.
+Once a component is placed into the runtime environment, the bits are then available to the task within `/app/task`.

 ### Where do Components come from?

 Each component in the workflow has a `type`.
-This type determines what bits are retrieved, and where they are placed into the runtime environment.
+This type determines how the bits are retrieved, and where they are placed into the runtime environment.

 Orquestra comes with a "core" component type to cover the common use case `git`.
 Other component types can be community developed, deployed and then used within your workflow as well.

 ### Referencing a Component in a Workflow